-If there is an update available, FPP will indicate this on the Local Git Version and you can manually update the software by clicking on this button.
+If there is an update available, FPP will indicate this on the Local Git Version and you can manually update the software by clicking the Upgrade FPP button.
+There are several options for updating your FPP device.
+You can upgrade from different sources based on the option selected in the FPP Upgrade Source.
+The FPP Upgrade source will be used for any upgrades on this device including any upgrades generated from the MultiSync page.